What We Believe

 The Spirit permanently indwells, graciously sanctifies, lovingly leads, and empowers all who are brought to faith in Christ so that they might live in obedience to the inerrant Scriptures.

 Jesus Christ modeled a Holy Spirit dependent and empowered life.
-The Holy Spirit who indwelt and empowered Christ in like manner indwells and empowers believers through spiritual gifts he has bestowed for the work of ministry and the building up of the body of Christ.
-Although there are different understandings of the nature and function of these gifts, we all recognize that they are divine provisions central to spiritual growth and effective ministry and are to be eagerly desired, faithfully developed, and lovingly exercised according to biblical guidelines.
+The Holy Spirit who indwelt and empowered Christ, indwells and empowers believers through spiritual gifts he has bestowed for the work of ministry and the building up of the body of Christ.
+Although there are different understandings of the nature and function of these gifts, we all recognize that they are divine provisions central to spiritual growth and effective ministry and are to be eagerly desired, faithfully developed and lovingly exercised according to biblical guidelines.

 (Matthew 3:11; 12:28; Luke 4:1, 14; 5:17; 10:21; John 1:12-13; 3:1-15, 34; 14:12; 15:26-27; 16:7-15; Acts 2:14-21; 4:29-30; 10:38; Romans 8:9; 12:3-8; 1 Corinthians 12:7-13; 12:28-31; 14:1-33; 2 Corinthians 1:21-22; Galatians 3:1-5; Ephesians 1:13-14; 5:18)

-The Elders/Pastors of each local church have been granted authority under the headship of Jesus Christ to provide oversight and to teach/preach the Word of God in corporate assembly for the building up of the body.
-The office of Elder/Pastor is restricted to men.
+The Elders and Pastors of each local church have been granted authority under the headship of Jesus Christ to provide oversight and to teach and preach the Word of God in corporate assembly for the building up of the body.
+The offices of Elders and Pastors are restricted to men.

 The Missional Responsibility of the Local Church